ProjectNeura/LEADS/README.md

 <summary>ATBS (Automatic Trail Braking System)</summary>

 ATBS monitors the steering angle and adjusts the brakes in time to ensure that the front of the car obtains the corresponding downforce.
-Its intervention will avoid under-steer (pushing the head) or oversteer (drifting).
+Its intervention will avoid under-steers (pushing the head) or over-steers (drifting).

 </details>
 <details>